sjkiss/cesdata2/README.md

 #> $ v5 <dbl+lbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, …
 ```

-These are the datasets currently available with the names required to
+These are the datasets currently available with the names with which
-load them.
+they can be called.

 | Dataset title           |     Filename |                                                                                                 Notes                                                                                                  |
 |:------------------------|-------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|